TolgaTurap/E-Commerce-Eniac-and-Magist/README.md

 ## 👥 Team Project

-This project was completed as part of the WBS Coding School Data Science & AI Program.
+This project was completed as part of the WBS Coding School Data Science & AI Program in a collaborative team environment.

 ---